nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/3-queries.rst

 The other sections defined in the configuration file are search approach specific.
 These sections are used to define the file extensions for the annotation or query files as well as the filtering parameters for each search approach.
-See the other search specific toturial sections for examples and the 'inputs' section of the documentation for a complete table of all settigns allowed for each search approach.
+See the other search specific tutorial sections for examples and the 'inputs' section of the documentation for a complete table of all settings allowed for each search approach.